cklim83/launch_school/notes/04_ls170_171/00_network_ fundamentals_ study_guide.md

 - The HTTP request-response cycle describes the way client and server behaves to facilitate the exchange of information.
 - It begins with the client making an HTTP request.
   - This typically involves a browser issuing a HTTP request to a server in response to some kind of user action or event (i.e. typing a url into an address bar, clicking a link, submitting a form, etc).
   - The request consists of, at minimum, a request line consists of the method (i.e. GET or POST), the host and the path.
   - The request is sent off to the server by means of the lower layer network protocols.
-- When the server receives the request, it will analyze it.
+- When the server receives the request, it will process it.
-    - This may include actions like verifying the user's session or loading any necessary data from a database
+  - This may include actions like verifying the user's session and dynamically generate a HTML file based on given path and parameters.
-- Once the server has analysed the request, it will issue a response
+- Next, the server will generate a response
-    - This includes the status field, a numeric field that tells if the response was successful, headers which contain important meta-data that helps the client process the response, and the body which contains the raw data of the resource being sent.
+  - This includes the status field, a numeric field that tells if the response was successful, headers which contain important meta-data that helps the client process the response, and the body which contains the raw data of any resource being sent.
 - When the browser receives the response, it will process the information within and render the resource in a user-friendly manner.